awsdocs/aws-toolkit-jetbrains-user-guide/doc_source/key-tasks.md

 1. Complete the [Deploy Serverless Application](deploy-serverless-application-dialog.md) dialog box, and then choose **Deploy**\.

    The AWS Toolkit for JetBrains creates a corresponding AWS CloudFormation stack for the deployment\.
 It also adds the name of the stack to the **CloudFormation** list in **AWS Explorer**\.
-If the deployment fails, you can try to figure out why by [viewing event logs for the stack](#key-tasks-cloudformation-logs)\.
+If the deployment fails, you can try to determine why by [viewing event logs for the stack](#key-tasks-cloudformation-logs)\.

 After you deploy it, you can [run \(invoke\) the remote version of an AWS Lambda function](#key-tasks-lambda-remote) that is part of that deployed application\.